 An advantage of using GTR Garage to import a vehicle, especially a 1989 model is the fact that we offer our customers 100% free storage at our secure facility until it turns 25 years old and is eligible to import into the United States.
 What makes this advantageous is the fact that 25 year rule runs to both the year and month of manufacture (more about this below).
 Essentially this means that a November 1989 BNR32 GT-R would not be eligible to import until November 1st, 2014.
 However, if you were to wait until October to locate and purchase one, there is going to be a premium associate with one that is ready for immediate export.

-If that same 11/89 GT-R is purchased in March of this year, the demand associated with that vehicle would be much lower and by simply buying early you can save thousands of dollars.
+If that same 11/89 GT-R was purchased in March of 2014, the demand associated with that vehicle would be much lower and by simply buying early you can save thousands of dollars.
 Often this is offset due to storage fees many exporters charge.
 However, we offer 100% free storage until your car is eligible for import.
 So by buying early you can potentially save thousands of dollars.
 In addition, that gives you time to visit us in Japan and take your car out to Hadashi Tengoku, our home circuit and see what it can do!

 AN OVERVIEW OF THE 25 YEAR RULE